Honour Avenue Management Plan

-• Temporary signage will be installed along Honour Avenue and other Council-managed roads nearby, to clearly highlight – and enable Council officers to enforce – no stopping zones.
+• From late March, temporary signage will be installed along Honour Avenue and other Council-managed roads nearby, to highlight – and enable Council officers to enforce – no stopping zones.

-• Traffic management personnel will enforce a full road closure along Honour Avenue – between Mount Macedon Road and Waterfalls Road – on weekends and public holidays from 8am - 6pm, to support public safety and in anticipation of higher visitation on these days.
+• Traffic management personnel will enforce a full road closure along Honour Avenue – between Mount Macedon Road and Waterfalls Road – on weekends and public holidays between Friday 3 April and Sunday 26 April, from 8am–6pm, to support public safety and in anticipation of higher visitation on these days.

 • Residents who live within this section of Honour Avenue will be provided with resident passes to proceed through the closure.
-The traffic management company have been provided with explicit instructions about how to support our residents during this time.
-A phone number will be provided to residents to access a special ‘traffic escort vehicle’ to assist with entering/leaving your property.
-These will be delivered in the week beginning Monday 24 March.
+The traffic management company will be provided with instructions about how to support residents during this time.
+A phone number will be provided to residents to access a traffic escort vehicle to assist with entering or leaving your property.
+These will be delivered in the week beginning Monday 30 March 2026.

 • Extra toilets and waste facilities will be provided in the immediate area.

-• Multi-lingual signage will be made available for any resident to place on their property in the Macedon and Mount Macedon area – the signs say ‘Private property, no public access’ and ‘Keep driveway clear’ and are written in English, Mandarin and Hindi.
-Signs can be collected from Gisborne Administration Centre anytime Monday-Friday between 9:30am-5pm.
+• Multi-lingual signage will be made available from March 2026 for any resident to place on their property in Macedon and Mount Macedon.
+The signs say ‘Private property, no public access’ and ‘Keep driveway clear’ and are written in English, Mandarin and Hindi.

 Key contacts during autumn